APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-persistence.md

 ## Conclusion

 We've brought our aggregates full circle and can now create and rehydrate them for future use.
-We've done this by leveraging DynamoDB.
+We've done this by leveraging our DynamoDB table and the repository pattern.

+Most importantly, we discovered how change collisions can be prevented using the Optimistic Locking strategy and why it's so crucial to do so.

-Additionally, we saw how we could refactor complex classes to become gradually more simple.
+Additionally, we saw how we could refactor complex classes to gradually become more simple.

 The full code for part three of our event sourcing application can be found here: https://github.com/APiercey/aws-serverless-event-sourcing/tree/part-three-aggregate-persistence